Mehdi Hasan: Abortion

-Hasan was formerly against abortion, a position he has since rejected.
-In an October 2012 online column for the New Statesman he defended his anti-abortion views in print, writing "What I would like is for my fellow lefties and liberals to try to understand and respect the views of those of us who are pro-life, rather than demonise us as right-wing reactionaries or medieval misogynists."
-Hasan argued that the issue of abortion "is one of those rare political issues on which left and right seem to have swapped ideologies: right-wingers talk of equality, human rights and 'defending the innocent', while left-wingers fetishise 'choice', selfishness and unbridled individualism."
-He later expressed regret for his comments.
-However, the article gained much attention on Twitter, and Hasan debated the issue with Suzanne Moore on BBC Radio 4's Today.

-In a 2020 series of tweets, Hasan expressed regrets for "having expressed offensive & illiberal views in the past on everything from homosexuality to abortion" and stated that they were views he no longer holds.
+Hasan used to be against abortion, a position he has since rejected.
+In an October 2012 online column for the New Statesman, he defended his anti-abortion views in print, writing:"What I would like is for my fellow lefties and liberals to try to understand and respect the views of those of us who are pro-life, rather than demonise us as right-wing reactionaries or medieval misogynists."Hasan argued that the issue of abortion is,"one of those rare political issues on which left and right seem to have swapped ideologies: right-wingers talk of equality, human rights and 'defending the innocent', while left-wingers fetishise 'choice', selfishness and unbridled individualism."He later expressed regret for his comments.
+The article gained much attention on Twitter, and Hasan debated the issue with Suzanne Moore on BBC Radio 4's Today.
+In a series of tweets in 2020, Hasan expressed regret for "having expressed offensive & illiberal views in the past on everything from homosexuality to abortion" and stated that they were views he no longer holds.

 Pakistan

-Hasan has been critical of the human rights situation in Pakistan, expressing disapproval of the country's blasphemy law as well as enforced disappearances in Balochistan.
+Hasan has been critical of the human rights situation in Pakistan, expressing disapproval of the country's blasphemy law, as well as enforced disappearances in Balochistan.
 He has also criticised the human rights situation in both Indian and Pakistan-administered Kashmir, and has called out alleged backing from Pakistan for Islamic terrorist groups like Jaish-e-Mohammed and Lashkar-e-Taiba to carry out attacks in Indian Kashmir.

 Saudi Arabia

-Hasan has made several statements in opposition to the Saudi government, including challenging a statement made by Donald Trump, in which he claimed that he himself had no financial interests in Saudi Arabia, an allegation which Trump called "fake news".
+Hasan has made several statements in opposition to the Saudi government, including challenging a statement made by Donald Trump, in which Trump claimed to have no financial interests in Saudi Arabia and called allegations to the contrary "fake news".
 Hasan challenged Trump's statements in a video essay published by The Intercept in October 2018.

 In February 2019, during a debate organised by Intelligence Squared in London, Hasan stated that the West should cut ties with Saudi Arabia, saying: "It's time we make clear that the West needs to cut its ties with Saudi Arabia, especially military ties, arms exports, weapons, bombs."

-The comments were made in response to the assassination of Jamal Khashoggi, allegedly ordered by the Crown Prince of Saudi Arabia, Mohammad Bin Salman, as well as several human rights violations which Hasan cited as also being carried out by Saudi Arabia.
+The comments were made in response to the assassination of Jamal Khashoggi, allegedly ordered by the Crown Prince of Saudi Arabia, Mohammad bin Salman, as well as several human rights violations which Hasan cited as also being carried out by Saudi Arabia.
 Hasan had previously interviewed Khashoggi about freedom of speech in Saudi Arabia.